Monopole and instanton effects in QCD: Introduction

 \section{Introduction}

-Illuminating upon the mechanism of colour confinement is one of the most important research areas in mathematics and physics~\cite{Clay1}.
-A particle that possesses a single-colour charge, for example, a single quark or gluon, has never been observed experimentally.
-We have only experimentally observed mesons and baryons of colour singlets.
-Why we cannot observe particles of single-colour charge has not yet been determined.
+Illuminating the mechanism of color confinement is one of the most important research areas in mathematics and physics~\cite{Clay1}.
+A particle that possesses a single-color charge, for example, a single quark or gluon, has never been observed experimentally.
+We have only experimentally observed mesons and baryons of color singlets.
+We still do not know why we cannot observe particles of a single-color charge.

-To explain this phenomenon, a convincing explanation that a magnetic monopole condensing in the QCD vacuum causes the dual Meissner effect and that colour charged particles are confined has been given by 'tHooft~\cite{tHooft2} and Mandelstam~\cite{Mandelstam1}.
-A significant number of simulations have been conducted under lattice gauge theory, and sufficient results supporting this explanation have been obtained~\cite{Kronfel1, Maedan1, Brandstaeter1, Hioki1, Polikarpov1, DiGiacomo1, Sasaki1, Sasaki2, DiGiacomo2, Bornyakov2, Bornyakov3, Bonati2, Sekido2, Hasegawa1, Bonati1, Kondo1, Suzuki2}.
-It seems that this scenario has become widely accepted.
+To explain this phenomenon, 'tHooft~\cite{tHooft2} and Mandelstam~\cite{Mandelstam1} provided a convincing description that a magnetic monopole that condenses in the QCD vacuum causes the dual Meissner effect and that color charged particles are confined.
+A significant number of simulations have been conducted under lattice gauge theory, and sufficient results have been obtained that support this explanation~\cite{Kronfel1, Maedan1, Brandstaeter1, Hioki1, DiGiacomo1, Sasaki1, Bonati2, Sekido2}.
+Thus, this scenario seems to be widely accepted.

 In the Grand Unified Theory (GUT), the existence of a magnetic monopole, the 'tHooft-Polyakov monopole~\cite{tHooft1, Polyakov1} in the early universe, is necessarily derived.
-The catalytic effect that the presence of magnetic monopoles induces proton decay is theoretically expected, and moreover, the close relation between quarks and magnetic monopoles has been mentioned~\cite{Rubakov1, Callan1, Rubakov2, Wu2, Rubakov3}.
-The 'tHooft-Polyakov monopole possesses a superheavy mass~\cite{Romanov1}.
-It is difficult to directly detect magnetic monopoles to validate the theory.
-Therefore, experiments attempting to observe proton decay caused by monopole catalysis have been attempted.
-The catalytic effects, however, have not yet been observed experimentally ~\cite{Groom1, Ueno1, Patrizii1}.
+The catalytic effect that the presence of magnetic monopoles induces proton decay is theoretically expected; moreover, the close relation between quarks and magnetic monopoles has been mentioned~\cite{Rubakov1, Rubakov2, Wu2, Rubakov3}.
+The 'tHooft-Polyakov monopole possesses a superheavy mass~\cite{Romanov1}, and it is difficult to directly detect magnetic monopoles to validate the GUT.
+Experiments that try to observe the proton decay caused by monopole catalysis have been attempted.
+The catalytic effects, however, have not yet been observed experimentally~\cite{Groom1, Ueno1, Patrizii1}.